swissarthurfreeman/Text2KGBenchmarker/README.md

 ## Using REBEL

-The general principle for running an experiment using REBEL is simply to write an appropriate configuration file for the desired experiment placing it at `experiments/bench-rebel/conf/data/config_file.yaml` and running the test or train script overriding the hydra `data` parameter.
-Make sure to provide a `dataset_script_path` located in your `config_file.yaml` and to update the `repo_path` key to the output of `cwd` at the root directory of the repository in the file `experiments/bench-rebel/conf/root.yaml` (we use absolute paths inside REBEL's codebase).
+The general principle for running an experiment using REBEL is simply to write an appropriate configuration file for the desired experiment placing it at `experiments/bench-rebel/conf/data/config_file.yaml` and running the test or train script overriding the hydra `data` parameter. **Make sure to update the `repo_path` key to the output of `cwd` at the root directory of the repository in the file `experiments/bench-rebel/conf/root.yaml` (we use absolute paths inside REBEL's codebase).**

 [Hydra](https://hydra.cc/docs/intro/) is a python library that allows the specification of structured configuration files in `.yaml` file, it's very useful for machine learning workflows to handle the vast amount of possible hyperparameters of our program.